 In the second decade of MOEE's existence, program approvals fell into disuse.
-Because program approvals are not based upon proof that the business was breaking the law, it is not a punishable offense to fail to implement a program approval.26 At worst, a defaulting business would lose the prosecution immunity that the program would have purchased for it, and could be directly prosecuted for any offenses it had committed.
+Because program approvals are not based upon proof that the business was breaking the law, it is not a punishable offense to fail to implement a program approval.
+At worst, a defaulting business would lose the prosecution immunity that the program would have purchased for it, and could be directly prosecuted for any offenses it had committed.
 However, the MOEE may have failed to gather the necessary evidence.
 In practice, there were many cases in which the agreed deadlines were not met, or where agreed upon technologies did not adequately resolve a problem.
 Regulators were regularly accused of being "soft" on polluters.
-Some companies received one program approval after another, making little significant progress, without ever being sanctioned for their behavior, until the MOEE finally turned to prosecution.27 intended as a council of experts, and was the 1970s equivalent of public consultation.
-In fact, this council was never appointed.
+Some companies received one program approval after another, making little significant progress, without ever being sanctioned for their behavior, until the MOEE finally turned to prosecution.